chrisabedi/AnagramApi/README.md

 ## Running the tests

-###Prerequisites
+### Prerequisites

 [Ruby](https://ruby-doc.org/)

 Tests for this system were provided in ruby scripts.
-You can execute them with the command
+In the you can execute them with the command
 ```
 ruby anagram_test.rb
 ```

-### Break down into end to end tests
+### what do they test?

-These test test the endpoints response status as well as functionality of the web api
+These tests test the endpoints response status as well as functionality of the web api

 ```
 >ruby anagram_test.rb